atakux/CPSC-352-Final-Project/README.md

 ## Credits
 - Daniel: Wrote the basis of the project code.
 This includes the client.py, concurrent server.py, cryptographic utilities (RSA enc/dec, gen keys, hash passwords), initial users database table, utils.py
+- Angela: wrote email confirmation code.
+This includes the function place_order in utils.py, in addition to various lines of code in client.py and server.py to ensure a smooth run.
+It sends the an email to the user stating what item they ordered.